DSG-MACS/DSG-webpage/NOTES_DSG.md

 #### DSG members (alphabetically; academics)

-_this list covers only academics with permanent contract, as shown on the MACS pages, as stable info for the front-page; do we need this list on the front page or keep it only on the DSG pages?_
+_this list covers only academics, as shown on the MACS pages, as stable info for the front-page; do we need this list on the front page or keep it only on the DSG pages?_

 - Marko Doko
 - Jamie Gabbay